heltonx/variaBar/README.md

 # variaBar
 Little project of a bar which decreases its size along the time.

-The user sets the size of the bar and the timer value to descrease the bar
+The user sets the size of the bar and the timer value to descrease the bar.

 NEXT ADDITIONS:
 -funciton to increase the bar;